United States Connectivity

 Creating Safe Passage for People and Wildlife

 In addition to this technical guidance, the Center provides policy advice and expertise.
-We work with national, state, and local decisionmakers and stakeholders to collaboratively develop, advance, and implement policies that protect wildlife movement, reconnect habitat, and support conservation at the landscape scale.
+We work with national, state, and local decisionmakers and stakeholders to collaboratively develop, advance, and implement policies that protect wildlife movement, improve habitat connectivity, and support conservation at the landscape scale.

 Creating Safe Passage for Desert Tortoises

-Desert Tortoises need to move—and often cross roads—to find food, to reach water, and for other activities essential for survival.
+Desert tortoises need to move—and often cross roads—to find food, to reach water, and for other activities essential for survival.
 Unfortunately, this threatened species is being struck and killed by the thousands each year by motorists in the southwestern US, and their population numbers continue to decline.
 The Center is working with the US Fish and Wildlife Service and other public and private partners to minimize tortoise deaths along roadways.
-The initiative aims to establish standard policies and practices that can be implemented consistently across the Desert Tortoise’s four-state range, with the goal of providing safe passage for these animals across roads.
+The initiative aims to establish standard policies and practices that can be implemented consistently across the desert tortoise’s four-state range, with the goal of providing these animals with habitat connectivity and safe passage across roads.
 Learn more

 Istock 000000626432 650x362